VowpalWabbit/vowpalwabbit.github.io/_posts/2021-06-28-vowpalwabbit-8.11.0.md

 - [refactor: deprecate some v_array functions (#3136)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/3136)
 - [refactor: remove all usages of v_init and deprecate (#3135)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/3135)
 - [refactor: deprecate ezexample (#3128)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/3128)

-As noted in the pyVW section, vw for Python 2.7 and Python 3.5 will no longer be supported

 ### Experimental: Metrics for debugging purposes